SkylineCommunications/dataminer-docs/user-guide/Getting_started/Accessing_DataMiner/Accessing_DataMiner_Cube/Opening_DataMiner_Cube/Options_for_opening_DataMiner_Cube.md

 ### alarm=

 Use this option to immediately display a specific alarm card.
-Different formats are supported, depending on the DataLiner version:
+Different formats are supported, depending on the DataMiner version:

 - DMA ID / root alarm ID